✦ The Pharos Canon

 Accessibility is not simplification; it is respect made practical.
 A system that cannot be understood by those it affects fails its moral geometry.

-VI. ⚙ The Operational Appendix
+VII. ⚙ The Operational Appendix

 Practical mechanisms for maintaining alignment with the Canon